 Our Easter services are lively celebrations of the life of Jesus.

-In July we hold our End of year services in St Michael’s Church.
-At our Chapter 2 service we are always very grateful for the Bibles present to Year 2 children from Torrington Baptist Church.
+In July we hold our End of Year services in St Michael’s Church.
+At our Chapter 2 service we are always very grateful to Torrington Baptist Church for the Bibles which are presented to our Year 2 children.

 Our Harvest service always results in a colourful display of food which is then given to the food bank.
 Perishable food is taken to local care homes when Year 1 and 2 classes go to visit.

 Our Remembrance service is always a poignant reminder of those who gave their lives in war and those who are still involved in our armed services today.

 As with many schools, Christmas is probably the busiest time of year with lots of special events happening.

 Of course our Collective Worship doesn't just happen during special times of the day or year.
 We also celebrate through: